 Awards and Recognitions

-"Tuberculosis y los Xiongnu de Mongolia," poster presentation given at the 2016 Asociación Latinoamericana de Antropología Biológica conference.
+2016.
+"Tuberculosis y los Xiongnu," poster presentation: Asociación Latinoamericana de Antropología Biológica (ALAB).